-I love that an unexpected journey can be sparked by a single sentence.
-In August, my sister-in-law, Carrie emailed me, primed for adventure but undecided about destination.
+I love it when a journey is sparked by a single sentence.
+In August, my sister-in-law, Carrie emailed me, primed for adventure but undecided about where to go.
 Either come with me, or inspire something I must do, she wrote.

 I needed little provocation.

 Let's drink mint juleps, wander ruins and see the wild horses of Cumberland Island, I suggested.

 Yes!
 She replied.
 I’m already half there.

 We are of similar ilk, Carrie and I—travelers and creatives who glean inspiration from experiencing new things.
 We enjoy solo travel because we are fond of solace, autonomy and by nature, crave our own, contemplative space.
 Knowing this about ourselves, the decision to travel together seemed like a no-brainer.

 After landing in Jacksonville, we rented a car and headed north.
 We decided to start in Savannah and slingshot back down through Cumberland Island, ending in St. Augustine, Florida.
 Giddy over the open road—we listened to 80’s music and talked nonstop as we drove, finally pulling up to a charming rental in Savannah's historic district with elegant bones and an ivy-strewn facade.

 We walked slowly through the looming hallways and into the living room, gaping up at the 30-foot ceilings with crown moldings from an era long past.
 In the kitchen, we flung open a large window and Carrie leaned out, as if she might launch herself into the green expanse of the back garden.
 Or suddenly fly upward—into a net of Spanish Moss.
 “I like Savannah,” she said with relish.